A ten-day UAE experience with my favorite people

 After what felt like an eternity of numerous discussions, contemplation, planning, waiting, and then finally being on that direct flight to where our older sister, Ate Ava, had been based in for a third of our lives now, in the United Arab Emirates, my older brother—I call him Kuya Basil—and I finally landed at Dubai International Airport for our first vacation trip abroad that almost never materialized.

-A short background—UAE has a total of seven Emirates, which came together as a federation in 1971 (my sister’s older than the country!), comprising of Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, Ras al-Khaimah, and Umm al-Quwain.
+A short background—UAE has a total of seven Emirates, which came together as a federation in 1971, comprising of Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, Ras al-Khaimah, and Umm al-Quwain.
 (Thanks, Wiki!)

 Even though we were only able to spend roughly two days in the country’s capital, catching a glimpse of what Abu Dhabi had to offer to first-time tourists already had our senses indulged to the fullest.
 Not to mention we were also in the middle of a day-long rare freak weather composing of sand storms and intensely cold bone-chilling weather, which according to my sister, “RARELY happens,” so imagine our absolute shock physically more than culturally.